himalachudel/FDSFE_HAcharya/HW7/README.md

 - use small-multiples: The data is not time series so this rule doesn't apply here.

-- avoid redundancy in communication:
+- avoid redundancy in communication: Use of different colors for different flow rates is far for necessary.